Aalhad/CanvasRenderingContext2DMozilla/README.md

 CanvasRenderingContext2DMozilla
 ===============================

 2D Canvas Rendering  API for Mozilla.
-It uses Rust Programming Language and it is build on the Servo Engine.
+It uses Rust Programming Language and it is built on the Servo Engine.